Certificate in Tourism and Hospitality Business Management

 - Non-business students are required to go in person to Hough Hall 310 on the first day of classes to add business courses.
 Non-business students are not allowed to register for business courses before the first day of classes.

-Apply to Certify Your Certificate
+Apply to Certify Your Certificate on ONE.UF in Your Graduating Term

 - On the left-hand menu, select My Record, then select Certificate/Degree Application